 Apply mosquito spray or repellent to exposed skin.
 Spraying the outside of your clothing provides extra protection.
 Use a repellent that contains DEET or one that has oil of lemon eucalyptus, which comes from plants.
 Always follow the directions on the labels.

-Don’t use DEET on infants under 2 months of age.
+Don’t use DEET on infants younger than 2 months old.
 Instead, you can use oil of lemon eucalyptus and cover your child’s stroller or playpen with mosquito netting.

 Don’t apply any type of repellent to children’s hands.
 (Young children tend to put their hands in their mouths.)